I started using Speedplay pedals back in 2006. I wrote the first review in 2008. This is an updated review after using them for nearly fourteen years.

-- Optimal power transference because pedal is encased in shoe with minimal stack height.
-Whether, there actually is better power transfer, I don’t know.
+- Optimal power transference because the pedal is encased in the shoe with minimal stack height.
+Whether there actually is better power transfer, I don’t know.
 But, it does feel good.

-I have been very happy with the Speedplay X. They are definitely a little strange when you first test them.
+I have been very happy with the Speedplay.
+They are definitely a little strange when you first test them.
 But, it is amazing how quickly you can get used to the large float.
-Cycling with speedplay feels very natural.
+Cycling with Speedplay feels very natural.
 Some might feel the large degree of float makes it harder when sprinting.